Will My Cavity Disappear? Why You Need a Filling ASAP

 Aside from brushing and flossing, try to limit your exposure to overly starchy or sugary foods if you can.
 Foods of this type heavily contribute to tooth decay and require that you thoroughly brush after consuming them.

-Our dentist also encourages you to visit our Portage dental office for a professional teeth cleaning every 6 months or as often as directed.
+Dr. Paul also encourages you to visit our Portage dental office for a professional teeth cleaning every 6 months or as often as directed.
 During these appointments, we will take note of any arising issues and clean hardened tartar off teeth that otherwise, is difficult to remove at home.

 Treat Your Cavity Now